 What to Expect from our Prescriber’s

-When you first see Dr. Spencer or Dr. D, they will perform an initial checkup called an assessment, which will include an overview of your symptoms and collection of your medical history.
+When you first see Dr. Spencer, she will perform an initial checkup called an assessment, which will include an overview of your symptoms and collection of your medical history.
 A determination will then be made about whether or not the medication is a viable option for treating your particular mental health disorder.

 It’s important to note that not all patients and not all psychiatric problems require medicine.
 However, there are many instances where prescription medicines are the best way to relieve symptoms for the patient.